Table of contents

 in the first part, we discuss hypothesis testing in the normal linear regression model, in which the OLS estimator of the coefficients has a normal distribution conditional on the matrix of regressors;

-in the second part, we show how to carry out hypothesis tests in linear regression models where the OLS estimator can be proved to be asymptotically normal.
+in the second part, we show how to carry out hypothesis tests in linear regression analyses where the hypothesis of normality holds only in large samples (i.e., the OLS estimator can be proved to be asymptotically normal).

 We also denote: